kang-marvin/24/README.md

 The project contains no third party implementation.
 The counter doesn't have to be a 24 hour based count.

+The project was build on top on my own React template, which can found [here](https://github.com/kang-marvin/react-app-template)

 # *Things to note*

 The length and thickness of the number building blocks can be modified in the `index.css` file under the ```root: {}``` variables.